Integration from Apple Wallet using Wallet Extensions

 Configure the App Extensions

-With the Extensions created you'll need to configure them to work as Apple Wallet extensions rather than Messages extensions.
-To do so, you'll need to ensure they have the following as dependencies:
+With the Extensions created, you must configure them to work as Apple Wallet extensions rather than Messages extensions.
+To do so, make sure they have the following as dependencies:

 PassKit.framework